 Qualification Requirements On The Various Types Of Residential Lending

-Qualification requirements depends on the types of residential lending programs.
+Qualification requirements depend on the types of residential lending programs.
 Here are the basic qualification requirements on the various type of residential lending programs we have to offer:

-- Minimum credit scores of 580 FICO on FHA Loans, VA Loans, and USDA Loans with no overlays.
+- Minimum credit scores of 580 FICO on FHA Loans USDA Loans with no overlays

-For more information, please call Gustan Cho of The Gustan Cho Team at 262-878-1965 or text for faster response on Gustan’s cell at 262-716-8151.
-You can email us at firstname.lastname@example.org.
+For more information, please contact Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.